CAIDA/bgpstream-docker/README.md

         # e.g. elem.record.time
         print(elem)

-To test this script, we are going to create a new docker image and copy this script into to image to run.
+To test this script, we are going to create a new docker image and copy this script into the image to run.

     FROM caida/bgpstream:latest
     LABEL maintainer="Mingwei Zhang <mingwei@caida.org>"